schell/mogwai/cookbook/src/lists_of_components.md

 {{#include ../../examples/list-of-gizmos/src/lib.rs}}
 ```

-Notice that the `main` of this example is a little different than the others.
+Notice that the `main` of this example takes an optional string.
 This allows us to pass the id
 of an element that we'd like to append our list/parent component to.
 This allows us to load the example on
 the page right here.